 3. Installation of the bedding layer

-NOTE: No sub-base required / Working off an existing monolithic slab or base
+NOTE: No sub-base required / Working off an existing concrete slab or tarmac base

-Nidagravel® sheets can be used successfully on top of an existing base, such as concrete or tarmac to create a new gravel surface.
-This can greatly reduce installation costs, but there are some important points to observe.
-When installing Nidagravel® on top of an existing surface the following points must be taken into account:
+Nidagravel gravel reinforcement grids can be used successfully on top of an existing base, such as a concrete or tarmac driveway to create a new stable gravel surface.
+In fact, placing gravel within Nidgavel grids is the only way that gravel can be effectively laid over a hard surface.
+This can greatly reduce installation costs and offers a cost-effective driveway refurbishment solution.
+When installing Nidagravel grids on top of an existing concrete or tarmac surface the following points must be taken into account:

 The finished levels must remain below any building DPC